 Directory Opus Windows explorer alternative

 This is another premium alternative but it could leave you frustrated.
 Directory Opus might look similar to XYplorer with the dual-pane tabbed design, but it is also quite different.
-XYplorer borrows from the Windows Explorer design and builds atop it, whereas Directory Opus introduces its own design choices.
+XYplorer borrows from the Windows Explorer design and builds atop it, whereas Directory Opus introduces its design choices.
 This results in a steeper learning curve but once you get familiar, it does offer a lot.
 Features include but are not limited to synchronizing files and finding duplicates, scripting capabilities, graphics that allow you to flag and checkmark files, and a customizable status bar.

 You might also want to read up before clicking next on the quick setup wizard that appears when you run it the first time.
 There is also a lite version of Directory Opus because the original version can take up to 100MB after installation.
 The lite version costs about $40 while the full version is $70 after a 60-day free trial.